 Many people will take on the role of Executor or Administrator without appreciating the full extent and complexity of the task.
 There are many risks to be being an executor of a will or administrator.
-It can be a demanding role, requiring an ability to manage competing interests, navigate the wishes of beneficiaries and deal with potentially complex legal and financial issues.
+It can be a demanding role, requiring an ability to manage competing interests, navigate the wishes of beneficiaries and deal with potentially complex legal and financial issues including inheritance tax.

 Often, estates are simple to deal with and no issues arise.
 However, there are a number of potential problem areas for the unwary.
 This article focuses on the most common areas of risk associated with being an Executor or Administrator.